-En 1 abc.
-Literature.
+- En 1 abc.
+Composition and Literature.
 6 units (3-0-3); first, second, third terms.
 A study of literary documents illustrating Rationalism, Romanticism and the Modern Reaction with frequent analytical and critical papers assigned.
-Instructors: Bowerman, Clark, Eagleson, Langston, Mandel, Mayhew, Stanton.

-En 7 abc.
-Advanced Literature.
+Instructors: Bowerman, Clark, Eagleson, Langston, Mayhew, D. Smith, Stanton. - En 7 abc.
+Introduction to Literature.
 8 units (3-0-5); first, second, third terms.
 Prerequisite: En 1 abc.
 This course is designed to give the student a discriminating acquaintance with a selected group of principal literary works.
 The reading for the first term is concentrated on Shakespeare; for the second and third terms, on representative English authors.
-Instructors: Bowerman, Clark, Eagleson, Eaton, Jones, Langston, Mandel, Mayhew, Miller, Piper, Stanton.

-En 8.
-Contemporary English and European Literature.
-9 units (3-0-6).
-Senior Elective.
+Instructors: Bowerman, Clark, Eagleson, Eaton, Jones, Langston, Mayhew, Miller, Piper, D. Smith, Stanton. - En 8.
+Contemporary English and European Literature.\ 9 units (3-0-6).
+Senior elective.
 Prerequisite: En 7.
 A survey of English and Continental literature from 1859 to the present time.
 Emphasis is placed on the influence of science, particularly biological and psychological theory, on content and techniques.
-Instructor: Eagleson.

-En 9.
-American Literature.
-9 units (3-0-6).
+Instructor: Eagleson. - En 9.
+American Literature.\ 9 units (3-0-6).
 Senior Elective.
 Prerequisite: En 7.
 A study of major literary figures in the United States from Whitman and Mark Twain to those of the present time.
 The larger part of the course is concerned with contemporary writers.
 An emphasis is placed on national characteristics and trends as reflected in novel and short story, biography, poetry, and drama.
-Instructor: Piper.

-En 10.
-Modern Drama.^{} 9 units (3-0-6).
-Senior Elective.
+Instructor: Piper. - En 10.
+Modern Drama.\ 9 units (3-0-6).
+Senior elective.
 Prerequisite: En 7.
 A study of leading European, British, and American dramatists from Ibsen to writers of the present time.
 Special attention is given to dramatic technique, and to the plays both as types and as critical comments upon life in the late nineteenth and twentieth centuries.
-Instructor: Stanton.

-En 11.
-Literature of the Bible.
-9 units (3-0-6).
-Senior Elective.
+Instructor: Stanton. - En 11.
+Literature of the Bible.\ 9 units (3-0-6).
+Senior elective.
 Prerequisite: En 7.
 A study of the Old and New Testaments, and the Apocrypha, exclusively from the point of view of literary interest.
 The history of the English Bible is reviewed, and attention is brought to new translations.
 Opportunity is offered for reading modern fiction, poetry, and drama dealing with Biblical subjects.
-Instructor: H. Smith.

-En 12 abc.
+Instructor: H. Smith. - En 12 abc.
 Debating.
 4 units (2-0-2).
 A study of the principles of argumentation; systematic practice in debating; preparation for intercollegiate debates.
 Instructor: Thomas.

-En 13.
-Reading in English and History.
-Units to be determined for the individual by the department.
-Collateral reading in literature and related subjects, done in connection with regular courses in English or history, or independently of any course, but under the direction of members of the department.

-En 14.
-Special Composition.
-2 units (1-0-1).
-This subject may be prescribed for any student whose work in composition, general or technical, is unsatisfactory.

-En 15 abc.
-Journalism.
-3 units (1-0-2); first, second, third terms.
-A study of the elementary principles of newspaper writing and editing, with special attention to student publications at the Institute.
-Instructor: Hutchings.

-En 16.
-Spelling.
-No credit.
-This subject may be prescribed for any student whose spelling is unsatisfactory.

-En 17.
-Technical Report Writing.
-9 units (3-0-6).
-Senior Elective.
-Prerequisite: En 7.
-Practice in writing reports and articles in engineering, science, or business administration.
-The course includes some study of current technical and scientific periodicals.
-The major project is the preparation of a full-length report.
-Instructor: Piper.

-$^{\circ} The$ fourth-year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.
+&lt;sup>oThe fourth year Humanities electives to be offered in any given term will be scheduled before the close of the preceding term.